 CAN WE MOVE TO JAPAN NOW?
-Japan was more amazing that we imagined.
-From the people and culture, to the food and nature, Japan is only the second place we’ve been that we could actually see ourselves living.
+Japan was more amazing than we imagined.
+From the people and culture to the food and nature, Japan is only the second place we’ve been where we could actually see ourselves living.

 In this guide I am going to focus on Tokyo and Kyoto, the two main tourist destinations in Japan.
 We also made it to the Izu Peninsula, which I would highly recommend if you want to get those amazing Mt.
 Fuji views with the water in front of it…truly amazing.

 - Don’t over-plan.
 Let yourself get lost…we found some of the most beautiful and delicious things that way.